Solcore Education

 There are three interfaces in the cell which will define the structure to simulate:

-- the III-V/epoxy interface, where the epoxy itself will be treated as a bulk layer in the simulation
+1. the III-V/epoxy interface, where the epoxy itself will be treated as a bulk layer in the simulation

-- the epoxy/Si interface, where the Si has a pyramidal texture (the Si itself is another bulk layer in the simulation).
+2. the epoxy/Si interface, where the Si has a pyramidal texture (the Si itself is another bulk layer in the simulation).

-- the rear surface of the cell, where the Si again has a pyramidal texture (and we assume there is a silver back mirror behind the cell)
+3. the rear surface of the cell, where the Si again has a pyramidal texture (and we assume there is a silver back mirror behind the cell)

 These 3 interfaces are defined here, using the pre-defined textures for a planar surface or regular pyramids:

-= ARC + GaInP_junction + tunnel_1 + GaAs_junction + spacer_ARC
+front_layers = ARC + GaInP_junction + tunnel_1 + GaAs_junction + spacer_ARC

-= regular_pyramids(elevation_angle=50, upright=True)
+Si_front = regular_pyramids(elevation_angle=50, upright=True)

-= regular_pyramids(elevation_angle=50, upright=False) Si_back
+Si_back = regular_pyramids(elevation_angle=50, upright=False)

 Now we set relevant options for the solver.
 We set the number of rays to trace at each wavelength (more rays will make the result less noisy, but increase computation time) and whether to calculate the absorption profile in the bulk layers (no, in this case).
-The randomize_surface
+The randomize_surface options determines whether the ray keeps track of its positions in the unit cell while travelling between surfaces; we set this to False to mimic random pyramids.

-= default_options()
+options = default_options()

-= np.arange(300, 1201, 10) * 1e-9
+wl = np.arange(300, 1201, 10) * 1e-9

-wl = LightSource(source_type="standard", version="AM1.5g", x=wl, output_units="photon_flux_per_m")
+AM15G = LightSource(source_type="standard", version="AM1.5g", x=wl, output_units="photon_flux_per_m")

-= wl
+options.wavelength = wl

-options.wavelength = "III_V_Si_cell"
+options.project_name = "III_V_Si_cell"

 # options for ray-tracing

-= True
+options.randomize_surface = True

-options.randomize_surface = 1000
+options.n_rays = 1000

-options.n_rays = False options.bulk_profile
+options.bulk_profile = False

 Defining the structures

 Finally, we define the ray-tracing structure we will use, using the interfaces, bulk materials, and options set above.
-Because we want to calculate the reflection/absorption/transmission probabilities at the front surface using TMM, we set the use_TMM
+Because we want to calculate the reflection/absorption/transmission probabilities at the front surface using TMM, we set the use_TMM argument to True.
+We also define a completely planar cell with the same layer thicknesses etc. to compare and evaluate the effect of the textures Si surfaces.

-= rt_structure(
+optical_structure = rt_structure(

-optical_structure =[front_surf, Si_front, Si_back],
+textures=[front_surf, Si_front, Si_back],

-textures=[epoxy, Si()],
+materials=[epoxy, Si()],

-materials=[d_epoxy, d_Si],
+widths=[d_epoxy, d_Si],

-use_TMM="current", # lookup table save location
+save_location="current", # lookup table save location

-save_location=True, # whether to overwrite any previously existing results, if found
+overwrite=True, # whether to overwrite any previously existing results, if found

 )